-Scaling to larger datasets
+Scaling to Larger Datasets

-Configure your indices before pushing
+Configure your indices before pushing data

 Ensure the data fits on your machine

-Our servers come with either 64GB (Enterprise 1) or 128GB (Enterprise 2) of RAM.
-For optimal performance, we recommend keeping the size of the indices below 80% of the RAM, as the indices will be stored on RAM.
-The remaining 20% is used for other tasks (such as indexing).
-If the data size exceeds the RAM capacity, the indices will be swapped back and forth from the SSD to RAM as operations are performed, which will severely degrade performance.
+Plans with a dedicated cluster come with servers with 128 GB of RAM.
+For optimal performance, you should keep the total size of indices below 80% of the total allocated RAM, since Algolia stores all indices in memory.
+The remaining 20% is for other tasks, such as indexing.
+When the data size exceeds the RAM capacity, the indices swap back and forth between the SSD and the RAM as operations are performed, which severely degrades performance.

-Use our API clients
+Use the API clients

-Batch the jobs
+Batch indexing jobs

 All official API clients have a Save objects method that lets you push records in batches.
 Pushing records one by one is a lot harder to process for the engine because it needs to keep track of the progress of each job.
 Batching decreases the overhead.